MicrosoftDocs/learn/learn-pr/wwl-azure/security-azure-sql-database-azure-sql-managed-instance/includes/3-database-audit.md

 ## Summary of database auditing

- -  Retain an audit trail of selected events
+ -  Retain an audit trail of selected events.
- -  Report on database activity and analyze results
+ -  Report on database activity and analyze results.
- -  Configure policies for the server or database level
+ -  Configure policies for the server or database level.
- -  Configure audit log destination
+ -  Configure audit log destination.
- -  A new server policy applies to all existing and newly created databases
+ -  A new server policy applies to all existing and newly created databases.